hotohoto/study-notes/ml/papers/202204-video-diffusion-models.md

   - a weighting factor
   - improves the sample quality when $w_r \gt 1$
     - especially when combined with predictor-corrector samplers using Langevin diffusion
+- we may extend a video auto-regressively for long video generation

 (reconstruction guided sampling in the case of spatial interpolation)
 $$
 \tilde{\mathbf{x}}_\theta (\mathbf{z}_t) = \hat{\mathbf{x}}_\theta(\mathbf{z}_t) - {w_r \alpha_t \over 2} \nabla_{\mathbf{z}_t^b} {\Vert \mathbf{x}^a - \hat{\mathbf{x}}_\theta^a(\mathbf{z}_t) \Vert}_2^2
 \tag{8}
 $$

+- for super resolution when we have LR and SR models

 ## 4 Experiments